-- 10.1 Upon Dissolution of the programme, each member shall take 100% of the value of his share after group liabilities are deducted and the remaining value of the assets are shared equally among farmers. - 10.2 Upon voluntary Resignation a member shall take 75% of the overall value of his share of Assets and cash in the group after the group liabilities have been deducted and the remaining value of the Assets and cash are shared equally among farmers. - 10.3 Upon termination for violating Article 7, 8.1, 8.4, 8.5, 8.6, 8.7 and 8.8 a member shall take 50% of the overall value of his share of Assets and cash in the group after the group liabilities have been deducted and the remaining value of Assets and cash are shared equally among farmers.
+10.1 Upon Dissolution of the programme, each member shall take 100% of the value of his share after group liabilities are deducted and the remaining value of the assets are shared equally among youth/vulnerable families.

+10.2 Upon voluntary Resignation a member shall take 75% of the overall value of his share of Assets and cash in the group after the group liabilities have been deducted and the remaining value of the Assets and cash are shared equally among youth/vulnerable families.

+10.3 Upon termination for violating Article 7, 8.1, 8.4, 8.5, 8.6, 8.7 and 8.8 a member shall take 50% of the overall value of his share of Assets and cash in the group after the group liabilities have been deducted and the remaining value of Assets and cash are shared equally among youth/vulnerable families.